Heritage Whisper Diffuser with Variable Output and Timer built in

 3. I have the Heritage Whisper.
 My downstairs, where I have the diffuser, is 2600 sq ft, and I smell the oils every time I walk through any door from outside.
 The other day I was sitting on the sofa in the afternoon and looking across the room at my flu stricken husband who was asleep in his chair.
 The sun was streaming through the blinds, and I actually saw these ribbons swirling and tumbling over each other like gossamer.
 I was taken aback for a moment until I realized it was the oils floating and permeating the atmosphere of the room.
 It was an amazing site!
 I have a water diffuser from an MLM, but it basically mists the oil and water up in one small area and then it falls to the floor.
 Seems more like a can of air freshener effect to me. - Sally

-4. I have both the Heritage Pro and Whisper diffusers.
+4. I have both the Hopewell Pro and Whisper diffusers.
 Both are quiet, efficient and carry the oils over a LARGE area. - Laurie